What is it?

 Who is it for?

 It should be used by all University staff, external suppliers, and freelance copy-editors.

 How is it compiled?

-The guide is compiled by the Digital and Print Publications Team within Global Marketing and Student Recruitment.
+The guide is compiled by the Creative Marketing and Media Office.
 It is revised periodically to take account of changes in conventions and usage, as well as to adapt to the changing needs of the University, its staff and its students.

 We are happy to consider suggestions, additions and amendments.
 If you have any language or style queries that are not addressed here, please let us know by sending an email to email@example.com

 When writing for the website, please ensure that you refer to the Digital Accessibility Guidance for Staff which will help you to ensure that our web pages are accessible to as many people as possible.